Tom5521/STBackup/README.md

 - `test`: Only works in the dev branch.
 I use it to debug the code
 - `resetconf`: It is used to delete all program settings.
 Does not delete backups
 - `download-rclone`: Download and extract the rclone binary, it is useful if the rclone installed in your distro does not work correctly or if you do not want to install it.
+- `Setloglevel`: is used to set the log level in app.log interactively.
 ### Configuration
 The configuration is located in the config.json file. its parameters are: